smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Improved error handling
 * RIF meeting
 * Added area in square KM and geographic centroid to data
+* Detect duplicate area name; can be a warning

 #### 15th to 19th August